aaronparker/aaronparker.github.io/_posts/2011-09-25-reducing-the-size-of-app-v-packages.md

   2. Sequence your application and save the package with compression enabled
   3. Save the package to the Content share along with a copy of C:\Windows\Installer and MSOCache, if you are sequencing Office
   4. When it comes time to update the package, copy the folders back into the sequencing machine before starting the sequencing process
-  5. Repeat the process once you&#8217;ve saved the updated package
+  5. Repeat the process once you've saved the updated package

 The same Office 2010 package is now 606Mb - 22% of the size of the original package: